Classical Problems of Synchronization

 Semaphore can be used in other synchronization problems besides Mutual Exclusion.

-Following are some of the classical problem faced while process synchronaization in systems where cooperating processes are present.
+Below are some of the classical problem depicting flaws of process synchronaization in systems where cooperating processes are present.

 Bounded Buffer Problem

 - This problem is generalised in terms of the Producer Consumer problem, where a finite buffer pool is used to exchange messages between producer and consumer processes.

 Because the buffer pool has a maximum size, this problem is often called the Bounded buffer problem.

 - Solution to this problem is, creating two counting semaphores "full" and "empty" to keep track of the current number of full and empty buffers respectively.

 - In this problem there are some processes(called readers) that only read the shared data, and never change it, and there are other processes(called writers) who may change the data in addition to reading, or instead of reading it.